Are you wishing for your perfect equine partner? Only One Wish, also known around the barn as “Minnie,” has a lot to offer!

 Minnie is 2020 Retrained & Remarkable Challenge eligible.
-As such he will be invited to vie for $5,000 in cash and prizes at the 2020 New Vocations All-Thoroughbred Charity Horse Show at the Kentucky Horse Park in Lexington, where he will receive a free stall and free entry into R&R Challenge classes (which include English and western pleasure, hunter hack, trail, driving and an in-hand classes).
+As such she will be invited to vie for $5,000 in cash and prizes at the 2020 New Vocations All-Thoroughbred Charity Horse Show at the Kentucky Horse Park in Lexington, where she will receive a free stall and free entry into R&R Challenge classes (which include English and Western pleasure, hunter hack, trail, driving and in-hand classes).

 ADOPTION FEE POLICY

 New Vocations’ adoption fees are intentionally set lower than the cost of buying most Thoroughbreds or Standardbreds through a private seller.
 In today’s market, it’s not unusual for horses coming right off the track to be listed for sale at a price between $2,000 and $5,000.
-At New Vocations, a fee is set for each horse that will ultimately help the horse find a home quickly.
-The program’s facilities are always at full capacity, which means the program cannot take in an additional horse until one is adopted.
+At New Vocations, we set a fee that will ultimately help each horse find a home quickly.
+The program’s facilities are always at full capacity, which means we cannot take in an additional horse until one is adopted.
 Adopters should be encouraged to know that by adopting a horse through New Vocations, they are actually helping two horses transition to careers outside of racing.

 Additionally, adopters get great value for their money: The majority of the horses have been in the program for a minimum of 60 days.
-During that time, horses are rehabilitated (if needed), socialized with other horses, fully evaluated and worked with by a professional trainer.
-New Vocations fully discloses the history of each horse and provides all available medical records, many of which include X-ray and ultrasounds.
+During that time, horses are rehabilitated (if needed), socialized with other horses, fully evaluated, and in work with a professional trainer.
+New Vocations fully discloses each horse’s history and provides all available medical records, many of which include X-ray and ultrasounds.

-While adoption fees are low, it should be noted that the costs associated with the ongoing care and additional training for each horse post-adoption can be high.
-New Vocations hopes that by helping an adopter save money upfront that he or she will have more funds available to cover the ongoing costs of properly caring for a horse.
+While adoption fees are low, it should be noted that costs associated with ongoing care and additional training for each horse after adoption can be high.
+New Vocations hopes that by helping an adopter save money upfront, he or she will have more funds available to cover the continuing costs of properly caring for a horse.